A Guide to IR35

 If you are offered a contract in Worksome that is deemed inside IR35, then for any bills submitted on this contract, you will be paid PAYE through Worksome.

 All payments will be made to the entity you use to engage Worksome.
-This means if you are engaging through your LTD on a contract, then we must pay you into your LTD bank account.
-This will be case for any contracts deemed inside IR35 on Worksome.
+This means if you are engaging through your LTD on a contract, then we must pay you in to your LTD bank account.
+This will be the case for any contracts deemed inside IR35 on Worksome.

 Don’t worry as you will not be taxed twice.
 When withdrawing the income from your company it should be taken as a ‘deemed salary’ with no tax or NIC’s applied.
 This ensures the business costs are the same as your business expenses so with no profits to speak of, there is no corporation tax to pay.